Follow

 We gratefully acknowledge the support of the Canada Council, the Manitoba Arts Council and Winnipeg Arts Council.
 We could not operate without their continued financial investment and lobbying efforts.

 Plug In ICA relies on community support to remain free and accessible to all, and enable us to continue to present excellent programs.
-Please consider becoming a member of Plug In ICA and a donor at https://plugin.org/support or by contacting Erin at erin@plugin.org.
+Please consider becoming a member of Plug In ICA and a donor at https://plugin.org/support or by contacting Caitlin at caitlin@plugin.org.

 For more information on public programming and exhibitions contact Allison Yearwood at allison@plugin.org.